patrickwest/EukRep_Pipeline/README.md

 ```

 ### Automated binning
 * This step is important for separating multiple eukaryotic genomes in your sample.
-Also very helpful for removing any  prokaryotic scaffolds from eukaryotic bins
 * Requires per-scaffold coverage information

 Performed with CONCOCT: